Edrees1582/digital-business-card/README.md

 ![screenshot of the project](https://i.ibb.co/WtTGnsS/Screenshot-1.png)

-This is just a simple static site build with react.
+This is just a simple static site built with react.